codiga/codiga/README.md

+[Datadog acquired Codiga](https://www.codiga.io/blog/codiga-joins-datadog/).
+This repository is no longer active.

 # Codiga

 Codiga mission is to help developers write better code, faster.
 This repository is a placeholder that contains information about the project and is a placeholder for bugreports and general information about the product.